 - In the lower gastrointestinal tract, patients with CMV may present with diarrhoea due to colitis.

 - CMV may cause disease in the peripheral and central nervous system.

 CMV can be detected by culture, serology, antigen assays, PCR and cytopathology.

 - Recent CMV infection causes an increased IgM level and a four-fold increase in IgG.

-- PCR: has been used to detect CMV in blood and tissue samples.
-The test is very sensitive.
+- PCR is the fastest and most sensitive method used to detect CMV in blood and tissue samples.
 It is positive before the antigenaemia test in patients with viraemia who have received transplants.

-- Shell vial assay: reduces the time required for tissue culture to 24-48 hours, and therefore allows much quicker and more effective initiation of treatment.
+- Shell vial assay: reduces the time required for tissue culture to 24-48 hours - but viral culture has only modest sensitivity.